crusher-dev/documentation/docs/reference/configuration.md

 ### Debug

-QuestDB logging can be quickly forced globally to `DEBUG` via either providing the java option `-Debug` or setting the environment variable `QDB_DEBUG=true`.
+Crusher logging can be quickly forced globally to `DEBUG` via either providing the java option `-Debug` or setting the environment variable `QDB_DEBUG=true`.

 ## Available keys and default values